afunnydev/tinysociety/content/articles/2018-10-23-trend-alert-tiny-houses-on-foundations.md

 <span class="figcaption">Image source: [Pixabay](https://pixabay.com/en/hut-pile-construction-wood-261332/) </span>

 As a semi-permanent foundation, building a tiny house on piers gives you the best of both worlds.
-You’re able to move your home when needed, so it gives you the freedom to rent land rather than buy something from the real estate market.
+You’re able to move your home when needed, so it gives you the freedom to rent land rather than buy something on the market from a [real estate lead](https://instantly.ai/blog/real-estate-sales-leads).
 A piers foundation offers the flexibility of a tiny house on wheels without the weight and size restrictions of building a house on a trailer.

 ![tiny house on piers foundation](/img/tiny-house-on-piers.jpg)